hatanuk/facial-automatic-censorship/readme.md

 ```
 If you happened to find yourself lost two steps in, that is completely expected.
 Do not worry, as the algorithm will be explained in more detail.

 This program uses Mobilenet-SSD to provide the bounding box coordinate of the detected head region right after the image is captured.
-This is done by the two lines of code shown here:

 Afterwards, for every detection found, the program runs a function called censor_img() and you will never guess what it does.